out-of-cheese-error/gooseberry/CONTRIBUTING.md

   are then added to the two trees and the sync time is updated.
 * Calling `gooseberry tag` (with optional filters) gets a set of annotations from Hypothesis and then adds (/ deletes) a user-specified tag to (/ from) each one.
 This modification is uploaded back to Hypothesis and the database is re-synced.
 Some specific behavior here:
-  * Adding the `IGNORE_TAG` (found in `lib.rs`) removes a particular annotation from Gooseberry's consideration: i.e. it's removed from the database and never synced unless the tag is removed.
     * An annotation without any tags is stored in the database trees under the `EMPTY_TAG` key.
 This is not reflected in Hypothesis.

-* Calling `gooseberry delete` (with optional filters) deletes a set of annotations from Gooseberry and optionally also from Hypothesis.
-If it's just from Gooseberry then the `IGNORE_TAG` is added to each.
+* Calling `gooseberry delete` (with optional filters) deletes a set of annotations from Hypothesis.
 * Calling `gooseberry move <group_id>` (with optional filters) moves a set of annotations from the Hypothesis group corresponding to `group_id` to the configured Gooseberry group and then re-syncs the database to add these.